 “If innovation matters, ask: ‘Describe a time you introduced a new idea.’”

-Here are four simple ways to ensure fairness and compliance.
+Here are four simple ways to support fairness and compliance.

 - Use the same scoring system